kexin-zhang/kexin-zhang.github.io/_posts/2018-05-05-summer-2018-reading-list.md

 2. The Trial - Franz Kafka
 3. The Book of Laughter and Forgetting - Milan Kundera
 4. The Five Dysfunctions of a Team - Patrick Lencioni
-5. Intercourse - Andrew Dworkin
+5. Intercourse - Andrea Dworkin
 6. In Cold Blood - Truman Capote

 I will (hopefully) be adding to this post with updates throughout the summer.